 James Lewis

-James is our Leeds studio lead and an experienced architect with a range of commercial experience.
+James is an experienced Architect with a range of commercial experience including significant workplace and residential schemes.